-October marks Pregnancy and Infant Loss Awareness Month – a special time to remember all of the precious babies who light up our lives.
+October marks Pregnancy and Infant Loss Awareness Month – a special time to remember all of the treasured babies who light up our hearts.

-This special month of remembrance helps bereaved families to honour, celebrate and remember babies who have passed away from miscarriage, stillbirth, neonatal death, and other causes of infant loss.
+This special month of remembrance helps bereaved families to honour, celebrate and remember babies who have died as a result of miscarriage, stillbirth, neonatal death, and other causes of infant loss.

 Pregnancy and infant loss heartbreakingly affects hundreds of thousands of people around the world.

 In Australia, an estimated 1 in 4 pregnancies end in miscarriage each year, and more than 3,000 babies die each year from stillbirth, neonatal death, SIDS and other causes.

 Up to 60 people can be impacted by the death of each child during pregnancy, during birth, or in infancy.
 This means there are many people in our community deeply hurting from the loss of a baby or child.

 Red Nose CEO Keren Ludski says that’s why marking this special occasion is so important.